NodeDiver/subscriptn-simple/docs/02-planning/product-vision.md

 ## Mission Statement

-**To make Bitcoin subscription management accessible, secure, and effortless for small BTCPay Server providers and shop owners through Lightning Network automation.**
+**To create a thriving Bitcoin marketplace that connects infrastructure providers with Bitcoin-accepting shops worldwide, making Lightning payments, global discovery, and seamless connections accessible to everyone.**

 ---

 ## Problem We're Solving

 ### The Market Gap
-Bitcoin payments are peer-to-peer, fast, and global.
-But recurring subscriptions on Bitcoin/Lightning are still:
+Bitcoin commerce is growing, but finding and connecting with the right infrastructure and shops is still:
+- **Fragmented** - Providers and shops exist in silos without easy discovery
+- **Local-only** - Limited global visibility for Bitcoin-accepting businesses
+- **Manual** - Connection processes require manual coordination and setup
-- **Complex** to set up and manage
+- **Complex** - Setting up Lightning payments and subscriptions requires technical expertise
-- **Fragmented** across different platforms
-- **Inaccessible** to small businesses without technical expertise
-- **Disconnected** from existing BTCPay Server infrastructure
+- **Disconnected** - No unified marketplace to browse and discover Bitcoin services

 ### Our Solution
-A **unified platform** that bridges BTCPay Server providers with shop owners, enabling:
-- One-click subscription setup
+A **unified Bitcoin marketplace** that connects the ecosystem, featuring:
+- **Global Discovery**: BTCMap integration showing Bitcoin merchants worldwide
+- **Marketplace Platform**: Browse infrastructure providers and shops with advanced filtering
+- **Seamless Connections**: Easy shop-provider matching with notification system
-- Automated Lightning payments via NWC (Nostr Wallet Connect)
+- **Automated Payments**: Lightning subscriptions via NWC (Nostr Wallet Connect)
-- Marketplace for discovering providers
+- **Interactive Tools**: Map views, search, and category-based discovery
-- Enterprise-grade security for everyone
+- **Enterprise Security**: Professional-grade security accessible to everyone

 ---